Descanonge/tomate/doc/source/scanning.rst

 It looks inside the files and at their filenames to find how the data is arranged.
-It can find the values of the coordinates, and their placement in the files, for instance if the latitudinal dimension is reversed.
+It can find the values of the coordinates, and their placement in the files.

-All of the scanning is coordinate specific and thus mainly handled by :class:`CoordScan<filegroup.coord_scan.CoordScan>`.
+Most of the scanning is coordinate specific and thus mainly handled by :class:`CoordScan<filegroup.coord_scan.CoordScan>`.
-The filegroup orchestrate the scanning, and the constructor makes some additional checks.
+The filegroup orchestrate the scanning, and the constructor compiles information from all filegroups.
-The filegroup also eventually scans for general attributes.
+The filegroup also eventually scans for variable specific, and general information on the data.

 Some generalities
 -----------------

-Some dimensions are found entirely in the files: they are 'in', others can be scattered accross different files: they are 'shared'.
+Some dimensions are found entirely in each file: they are 'in', others can be scattered accross different files: they are 'shared'.
-In-coordinates are also assumed to be arranged in the same way for all files (same range, same indexing).
+In-coordinates are also assumed to be arranged in the same way for all files (same values, same indexing).
 If this is not the case, the coordinate should be marked as shared.
 For example, in a dataset of the sea surface temperature with an image per date per file, the latitude and longitude will be 'in' and the temperature 'shared'.